 - Watch what you say to others.
 By now you might already know that kids are like sponges (remember that time they repeated something you said, when you didn’t even know they were listening?).
 It is important to stay consistent with not only your messaging directly to your children, but also when you are talking to others.
 If these messages are different, your child may be feeling confused.

 - Reassure them.
 It often helps to stick to the facts—explain to your child that there is a range of ways people can be affected by the virus.
 According to the CDC, only a small percentage of people develop serious problems.
 Remember to stay calm and reassure yourself, too—kids are often masters of picking up on how we are feeling.

-- Note if your child’s level of anxiety requires clinical attention.
+- Note if your child’s level of anxiety requires professional support.
 If your child’s anxiety is interfering with day-to-day tasks, even with parents’/grandparents’ reassurance, they may need support from a professional.
 Look out for sudden sleep issues, physical symptoms like headache and stomachache (not due to medical issues), decreased enjoyment in things they used to love, or spending more time alone.

 If your family needs support during this time, JFCS’ Center for Children and Youth is here to help!
-Our team of experienced clinicians and parent educators provide expert mental health services for kids and teens as well as consultations and coaching for parents.
+Our team of experienced mental health professionals and parent educators provide expert services for kids and teens as well as coaching for parents.

 Special support for this community-wide initiative is also provided by the Koret Foundation.

 To learn more about JFCS’ services to our community or to support JFCS’ Center for Children and Youth please contact Barbara Farber at [email protected] or 415-449-3858.

 Originally published March 19th, 2021.
 Updated January 3, 2022.